mit-plv/riscv-semantics/hardware-hacker.md

 The source code of this project can (and is intended to) be used as a definitive reference for the behavior of a compliant RISC-V machine.
-To that end, we hope hardware engineers will find it useful as a highly precise description of the specification, especially with regards to decoding and executing instructions.
+To that end, we hope e.g. hardware and compiler engineers will find it useful as a highly precise description of the specification, especially with regards to decoding and executing instructions.
+This guide is written to help that class of people read the specification constructively, with no required background in formal verification or functional programming.
+(Such background is likely required to extend the spec, though.)

 The reason that this is such a precise description is, of course, that it's also a computer program that implements the spec.
 The benefit is precision and